Marshallshaddy/AI-File-Classifier/README.md

 Contributions are welcome!
 To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature:
+1. Create a new branch for your feature:
    ```bash
    git checkout -b feature-name
    ```
-3. Commit your changes and push:
+2. Commit your changes and push:
    ```bash
    git commit -m "Add new feature"
    git push origin feature-name
    ```
-4. Open a Pull Request on GitHub.
+3. Open a Pull Request on GitHub.

 ---